myrrlyn/apocrypha.es/priv/archive/7pvz3c.md

 were made into slaves and forced build grand temples, tombs and and shrines.
-One of the more notable tragedies was the rebellious village of Vundeheim, which was completely reduced to ash after a high priest conjured an [unending lightning storm][Storm Call] upon it as punishment.
+One of the more notable tragedies was the rebellious village of Vundeheim, which was completely reduced to ash after a high priest conjured an [unending lightning storm][4] upon it as punishment.
 With the people cowed into submission, the priesthood continued its subjugation for many years.
 The borders of Skyrim expanded rapidly to the south and west, into present day Falkreath hold and the Reach respectively.
 Historians speculate that with dragonkind protecting them, the priesthood could have expanded further were in not for the mighty Jerall and